 something id: 4 something else id: 64 next one id: 231 another one id: 34

-something id: somthing else id: next on id: another one id:
+something id: something else id: next one id: another one id:

-You can replace the text temp.yaml **and **result.yaml in the script to your target input and output file respectively.
-Double click to execute the script and you are done!
+You can replace the text temp.yaml and result.yaml in the script with your target input and output files, respectively.
+Double-click to execute the script, and you're done!

-For those who are not familiar with Batch script, here are some basic explanation:
+For those unfamiliar with Batch scripts, here are some basic explanations: